Our sustainable supply chains

 Promoting sustainable agriculture

 KASANA has joined forces with the Chouboupi cooperative to develop its sustainable value chains in Burkina Faso.
-Located in the province of Kénédougou, in the west of the country, it brings together more than 120 mango producers and 300 cashew nut producers.
+Located in the province of Kénédougou, in the west of the country, it brings together hundreds of mango, peanut and cashew nut producers.

 Favouring a direct partnership

-After harvesting, the mangoes are dried and the cashew nuts are shelled directly on site.
+After harvesting, the mangoes are dried and the cashew nuts and peanuts are shelled directly on site.
 The processed products are transported by boat to Europe, then stored in our warehouses.

 This direct partnership, without intermediaries, limits the environmental impact and ensures a fixed and fair income for the producers.